bevacqua/insignia/readme.markdown

 ### `.values()`

-Returns the input value as a space-separated list of tags.
+Returns the input value as a delimited list of tags.
 This is the recommended format in which you should send values to the server, because of progressive enhancement.

+### `.convert(everything=false)`

+Parses text to the left of the caret into tags.
+If `everything` was true, it'll parse everything into tags instead.
+Useful for binding your own event handlers and deciding when to convert text into tags.

 ### `.destroy()`